fanzymath/fanzymath.github.io/_pages/about.md

 - **Z. Fan**.
 An extension of Savin's small perturbation theorem for fully nonlinear elliptic equations and applications.
 In preparation.

 - **Z. Fan**.
-Hessian estimates for semi-convex solutions to the sigma-2 equation with variable right hand side.
-In preparation.
+Doubling approach to Hessian estimates for the sigma-2 equation with variable right hand side in dimension 4.

-- Y.C.
-Bi, **Z. Fan**, G.S.
-Jiang, J. T. Zhu.
-Liouville Theorems for the minimal surface equation outside an infinite cylinder.
 In preparation.

 - **Z. Fan**, Y.G.
 Ouyang.
 Asymptotic behavior of exterior minimal graphs in half spaces. **J Geom.
 Anal.** 35, 247 (2025) [paper](https://fanzymath.github.io/files/Exterior_Minimal_Graph_25.pdf)